0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 title: **revisited** 6:1:6-9
 Oh my god, it never felt so wrong (*x4*)
 ```

+Suddenly, most of the instruments drop away as Willy, the main singer on the album, lets out some of the most emotional lines as the whole album leads to its climax.
+Even as he tries to move onto new intimate partners, he cannot get past how it feels to be touched by another person.
+No matter what anyone does, everything reminds them of the pain he endured.
+He is  so distraught because he, as stated throughout the song, wants to move on, but he cannot as it has left such an impression on him.

 - Climax of the album
 - Scariest screams tbh